 On the other hand, a hyperbolic component of $\mathcal{N}_4^*$ (respectively, $\mathcal{A}_3$) is called a \emph{Mandelbrot component} if the corresponding maps have two distinct attracting cycles.
 Due to the real symmetry of the maps, these two cycles are complex conjugate (respectively, antipodal), and hence have the same period.

-The boundary of every tricorn component in both parameter spaces consists of three parabolic arcs (real-analytic arcs of quasiconformally conjugate simple parabolic parameters) and parabolic cusps (double parabolic parameters).
-In the family $\mathcal{N}_4^*$, every tricorn component is bounded.
-More precisely, the boundary of a tricorn component is a Jordan curve consisting of three parabolic arcs and three cusp points such that two parabolic arcs meet at each cusp.
-On the other hand, the tricorn components in the family $\mathcal{A}_3$ come in two different flavors.
-The first kind of tricorn components (which are more conspicuous in the parameter space) are unbounded, their boundaries comprise two unbounded parabolic arcs and a bounded parabolic arc.
-Each unbounded arc meets the unique bounded arc a finite cusp point, and the two unbounded arcs stretch out to infinity to ``meet" at an ``ideal" cusp point.
+The boundary of every Tricorn component in both parameter spaces consists of three parabolic arcs (real-analytic arcs of quasiconformally conjugate simple parabolic parameters) and parabolic cusps (double parabolic parameters).
+In the family $\mathcal{N}_4^*$, every Tricorn component is bounded.
+More precisely, the boundary of a Tricorn component is a Jordan curve consisting of three parabolic arcs and three cusp points such that two parabolic arcs meet at each cusp.
+On the other hand, the Tricorn components in the family $\mathcal{A}_3$ come in two different flavors.
+The first kind of Tricorn components (which are more conspicuous in the parameter space) are unbounded, their boundaries comprise two unbounded parabolic arcs and a bounded parabolic arc.
+Each unbounded arc meets the unique bounded arc at a finite cusp point, and the two unbounded arcs stretch out to infinity to ``meet" at an ``ideal" cusp point.
 These components are referred to as \emph{tongues}.
-The second type of tricorn components in $\mathcal{A}_3$ are bounded, and their boundaries are again topological triangles with vertices being parabolic cusps and sides being parabolic arcs.
+The second type of Tricorn components in $\mathcal{A}_3$ are bounded, and their boundaries are again topological triangles with vertices being parabolic cusps and sides being parabolic arcs.